James Nelson (cricketer)

 James Archibald Nelson (27 August 1873 – 1 June 1950) was a New Zealand cricketer.
 He played one first-class match for Otago in 1914/15.

 Nelson was born in Christchurch in 1873, the son of John and Margaret Nelson.
 His only senior cricket match was a fixture between Otago and Southland in February 1915.
-(Note: Otago first played Southland in 1864 and by the time Nelson played there were two matches each season between the sides.
-The 1914/15 match was the first between the two representative sides to have been given first-class status―one of eight first-class matches played by Southland, six of which were against Otago between 1914/15 and 1919/20.
-Matches between the two sides continued to be played, with players from Southland form part of the Otago first-class team.)
+(Note: Otago first played Southland in 1864 and by the time Nelson played there were two matches each season between the teams.
+The 1914/15 match was the first between the two representative teams to have been given first-class status―one of eight first-class matches played by Southland, six of which were against Otago between 1914/15 and 1919/20.
+Matches between the two teams continued to be played, with players from Southland form part of the Otago first-class team.)
 He scored five runs in his only innings and did not bowl during the match.

 Professionally Nelson worked as a police officer.
 In club cricket, he played for the West Christchurch club as a bowler between 1915/16 and 1917/18, playing at a time when many younger players had joined the war effort.

 Nelson died at Christchurch in 1950.
 He was aged 76.